-- Identify the date, approximate form and purpose of any archaeological deposit, together with its likely extent, localised depth and quality of preservation. - Evaluate the likely impact of past land uses, and the possible presence of masking colluvial/alluvial deposits. - Establish the potential for the survival of environmental evidence. - Provide sufficient information to construct an archaeological conservation strategy, dealing with preservation, the recording of archaeological deposits, working practices, timetables and orders of cost.
+- Identify the date, approximate form and purpose of any archaeological deposit, together with its likely extent, localised depth and quality of preservation. - Evaluate the likely impact of past land uses, and the possible presence of masking colluvial/alluvial deposits. - Establish the potential for the survival of environmental evidence. - Provide sufficient information to construct an archaeological conservation strategy, dealing with possible preservation in situ or the recording of archaeological deposits, working practices, timetables and orders of cost.